UMWRG/HydraPlatform/doc/HydraDB/index.rst

 **tNode**

-Nodes are independent of network.
-This means the same node can be reused across several networks.
 Along with the standard id, name, description and status, a Node has an X, Y coordinate.

  * node_id: Unique identifier
+ * network_id: The network in which this link resides.
  * node_name: Node name
  * node_description: non-mandatory description
  * status: A character, which can be A (active) or X (deleted)